fsprojects/.github/README.md

 * The project *might* be a bit more visible, so you may get more feedback or contributions.
 Historically this has happened for many projects.

-* Current admins for fsprojects are Tomas Petricek, Don Syme, Steffen Forkmann and Sergey Tihon
+* Current admins for fsprojects are Don Syme and Sergey Tihon